amgottlieb/OSIRIS_Imaging_DRP/README.md

     GAIA stars that are less than this are considered good
     - pad = 200 pixels; pad is used in do_stacking around line 1325.
-It is the number of rows/columns to add onto each side of the image before aligning and combining (in pixels) -ellipse_lim = 1. is used in get_osiris_obj_cat around line 874; objects with ellipticities less than this will be included in the OSIRIS detected object catalog/for astrometry -patch_radius = 5 pixels; it is used in plot_images and plot_check_images to set the radius of the circles around the detected stars
+It is the number of rows/columns to add onto each side of the image before aligning and combining (in pixels)
+    - ellipse_lim = 1. is used in get_osiris_obj_cat around line 874; objects with ellipticities less than this will be included in the OSIRIS detected object catalog/for astrometry
+    - patch_radius = 5 pixels; it is used in plot_images and plot_check_images to set the radius of the circles around the detected stars
     - parameters in detect_cosmics
+    - tolerance = 15; it is used in auto_astrometry to set how far large of an area the program can look for matching Gaia stars.
+If your astrometry is good, this can be smaller.

 Note: the remaining varibles are used in do_interactive_astrometry around line 980

-    -cross_match_r = patch_radius; as long as you click within the circle of this radius, this should be fine
+    - cross_match_r = patch_radius; as long as you click within the circle of this radius, this should be fine
     - pix_limit = 0 pixels; it determines how close to the edge of the image stars can be; stars at pixel values less than this will not be included in the detected object catalog/for astrometry
     - n_stars_init = 40; n_stars determines how many of the brightest stars (n_stars) will be displayed when doing interactive photometry.